TynanSylvester/TyD/Proposal - patches.md

 Initially, the "invisible root" node is selected.
 This is the anonymous, implied table parent of all root nodes.

 * `/CHILDNAME`: From each selected node, select all children with a given name.
 This only works for tables.
-* `@INDEX`: From each selected node, select child at index `INDEX`.
+* `/INDEX`: From each selected node, select child at index `INDEX`.
 If `INDEX` is negative, it counts backwards from the last child node; -1 is the last list element. `-0` is accepted as an index after the last child node and can be used for insertions operations.
 This works for both lists and tables.
 * `/GRANDCHILDNAME="VALUE"`: From each selected node, select all children which themselves have a string child named `GRANDCHILDNAME` with value `VALUE`.
 Quotation marks are required around the value.
 * `:CHILDNAME="VALUE"`: Filter selected nodes down to those with a string child named `CHILDNAME` with value `VALUE`.

 A TPath can be written with no spaces between the path actions, or whitespace can be placed between.

     # These two paths are the same
-    /Goblin/attacks@2
+    /Goblin/attacks/2

     /Goblin
         /attacks
-            @2
+            /2

 ## Operations